jgmcdonough/CE24_RNA-seq/analysis/diff_expression/phase1_v_phase1/README.md

 Analysis of oysters that only experienced phase 1

 ## Comparison Info
+Investigating the difference between each environmental stressor at a **single timepoint** in oysters that are naive to prior stress
-- **Warm/Hypoxic vs. Control** - effect of single stress at one timepoint
+- **Warm/Hypoxic vs. Control** - effect of single stress
-- **Both vs. Control** - effect of multi stressors at one timepoint
+- **Both vs. Control** - effect of simultaneous stressors
-- **Warm/Hypoxic vs. Both** - effect of single vs. multi stressors at one timepoint (when one of the stressors is shared)
+- **Warm/Hypoxic vs. Both** - effect of single vs. simultaneous stressors (when one of the stressors is shared)
-- **Warm vs. Hypoxic** - effect of different single stressors at one timepoint (shared/unique responses to single stressor)
+- **Warm vs. Hypoxic** - effect of different single stressors

 ## File Info
 - [deseq_p1.v.p1.ipynb](https://github.com/jgmcdonough/CE24_RNA-seq/blob/main/analysis/diff_expression/phase1_v_phase1/deseq_p1.v.p1.ipynb) - using `DESeq2` to identify DEGs